elf4j/elf4j/README.md

 such instance is decided by the _service provider_ implementation.
 If a Logger instance is obtained via one of the `Logger.at<Level>` instance factory methods, then its severity level should be as requested.

+#### Placeholder Token

+The empty curly braces token `{}` should be the placeholder for message arguments.
+This is by convention, and does not syntactically appear in the API or SPI.
+Both the API user and the Service Provider must honor such convention.

 #### Lazy Arguments

-An `Object` type argument passed to any of the logging methods must be treated specially if the actual type at runtime is `java.util.function.Supplier`.
-That is, the Supplier function must be applied first before the function result is used to compute the final log message.
+Lazy arguments are those whose runtime type is `java.util.function.Supplier`.
+Compared to other types of arguments, lazy ones have to be treated specially in that the `Supplier` function must be applied first before the result is used as the substitution to the argument placeholder.

-The special handling of lazy arguments is by convention, and not syntactically enforced by the API or SPI.
-This allows for the API user to mix up lazy and eager arguments within the same logging method call.
+This special handling of lazy arguments is by convention, and not syntactically enforced by the API or SPI.
+It allows for the API user to mix up lazy and eager arguments within the same logging method call.

-- While using the `Logger` API, lambda expressions of `Supplier` arguments have to be explicitly downcast.
-That is mandated by lambda syntax because the API declares the lazy argument as an `Object` rather than a functional interface.
+- While using the `Logger` API, lazy arguments from lambda expressions need to be explicitly downcast to `Supplier`.
+The downcast is mandated by lambda syntax because the API declares all arguments as `Object` rather than functional interface.
 No need of downcast if the `Supplier` argument is passed in as a reference instead of a lambda expression.

 ## Use it - for Logging Service API Clients...